 yuki's Story

 yuki joined Watsi on December 26th, 2017.
-Two years ago, yuki joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. yuki's most recent donation supported Khine, a 17-year-old girl from Burma, to fund surgery to remove a brain tumor.
+Three years ago, yuki joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. yuki's most recent donation supported Scholastica, a 13-year-old girl from Tanzania, to fund clubfoot surgery and care.

 Impact